oneandonlyone/iz3/jsdoc/README.md

+iz3 is derived from IJavascript.
+The associated files are prefixed with iz3.

 IJavascript is an `npm` package that provides:
 - a Javascript kernel for the [Jupyter](http://jupyter.org/) console and notebook, the [Hydrogen](https://atom.io/packages/hydrogen) Atom plugin, the